Contact Lens Care

 What should I do if my contact lenses are hurting my eyes?

-Having thrown away the damaged lenses, and with a fresh pair in your eyes, the pain should go away very quickly.
-However, if your eyes are still hurting, it’s advisable to pay a visit to your optician or GP to see if the lenses are suitable for your eyes or if there are any more serious factors at play.
+- Having thrown away the damaged lenses, and with a fresh pair in your eyes, the pain should go away very quickly.
+However, if your eyes are still hurting, you should cease wearing your lenses and seek help from your eye care practitioner.
+They may check to see if the lenses are suitable for your eyes or they may suggest an eye exam to see if there are any more serious factors at play.